YilanBoy/docfunc-helm/README.md

-# Helm Publish Test
+# DocFunc Helm Chart Repository

-This is a test of publishing a Helm chart to GitHub Pages.
+This project is publishing a DocFunc Helm chart to GitHub Pages.